The National Citizens Alliance (NCA)

 ● requiring trade and investment agreement disputes be arbitrated with public transparency

-● applying conservatively theoretical claims such as The Porter Hypothesis that claim environmental regulations could actually improve economic performance
+● applying with careful oversight theoretical claims such as The Porter Hypothesis that claim environmental regulations could actually improve economic performance: “strict environmental regulations can induce efficiency and encourage innovations that help improve commercial competitiveness”

 ● allowing Canadian citizens to sue foreign corporations for environmental harm in Canada